Agenda

 The risk of a pollution spill involving oil is lower now than it was, however new risks are emerging alongside the use of alternative fuels.
 The question for this session is how would the industry handle a disaster involving a ‘new’ fuel?
 Would the risks outweigh the opportunities in the current climate?

-London Club TBC
+The London P&I Club, TBC

 15.00-15-20